Julia Black: Career

+Black is the tenth Warden of Nuffield College, Oxford.

 Black is strategic director of innovation, professor of law at the London School of Economics and Political Science and the general editor of the Modern Law Review.
 She was the LSE's pro director for research from 2014 to 2019 and interim director of the LSE from 2016 to 2017.
 She is also a research associate of the LSE's Centre for the Analysis of Risk and Regulation (CARR) and has been actively involved with developing the LSE’s research collaborations with STEM disciplines, particularly around health and data science.
 She has been a Fellow of the British Academy since 2015 and the president-elect since 2020.
 She became only the second female president in the academy’s 118-year history, after taking up the role in July 2021 for a four-year term and becoming the 31st president, when she succeeded the historian Professor Sir David Cannadine.

 Previously, she was a lecturer and tutor at the University of Oxford, the recipient of a British Academy / Leverhulme Trust Senior Research Fellowship, and a visiting fellow at the University of Sydney and at All Souls College, Oxford.
 In 2014, she was the Sir Frank Holmes Visiting Professor in Public Policy at the University of Victoria, Wellington.
 She has also received grants from the Economic and Social Research Council (ESRC) and the Social Science Research Council (SSRC) and was the recipient of the 2016 Standing Group Award for Regulatory Studies Development.
 She has written extensively on regulatory issues in a number of areas, including financial regulation and was a part of a high-level steering group of experts working on a review of the Research Excellence Framework (REF) chaired by former president of the British Academy and World Bank Chief Economist, Lord Nicholas Stern.
 The independent review, which was published in 2016, was designed to make recommendations on how the REF worked in future.
 In the same year, she was also a member of the British Academy’s working group on interdisciplinary research, which examined how interdisciplinary research is carried out, the demand for it and whether the right structures are in place to support interdisciplinarity across the research and higher education system.